Utah State Library

 The Grants to States Program is the largest grant program run by IMLS; it provides funds to State Library Administrative Agencies (SLAAs) using a population-based formula set by the law.
 SLAAs determine goals and objectives for the funds in their statutorily required five-year plan (see below).
 For more information, see the Grants to States program overview.

---Donna Jones Morris, Director and State Librarian, Utah State Library Division
+--Chaundra Johnson, State Librarian, Division Director, Utah State Library

 Five-Year Plan Highlights

 Goal 1: Information Access - all residents of Utah will have access to the quality information resources they need to succeed at school, at work, and in their daily lives.